JPHammonds/xcirculardichro/README.md

     If we can deal with these more one at a time then it will hpefully be more straightforward for the user.
 Still need to go through more on how this data will be processed.

+ Version 0.9.1 2018-08-17
+ Fixes for things found in testing at the beamline:
+   - Add code to handle inverting intermediate data sets
+   - Add/fix code for close function to remove data sets
+   - Add reload function so that the spec file can be updated to bring in more data as acquisition continues.
+   - Clean up some of the Capture methods, especially the full normalized data
+   - It has been noticed that as data is reloaded more memory is used on each close.
+Spent time looking at this but have not yet found good reason for this to keep happening.
+Have communicated this as well to Pete to keep this in mind as spec2nexus develops.